Naohiro Ishikawa: Club career

-National team career
+International career

 In June 2001, Ishikawa was selected Japan U-20 national team for 2001 World Youth Championship.
 He wore the number 10 shirt and played full time in all 3 matches.

 In December 2003, Ishikawa was selected Japan national team for 2003 East Asian Football Championship.
 At this tournament, on 7 December, he debuted against Hong Kong.
 He also played Japan for in 2004.
 In August, he was also selected Japan U-23 national team for 2004 Summer Olympics.

 In August 2009, Ishikawa was selected Japan for the first time in 5 years.
 He played 6 games for Japan until 2012.